 The Metals in Construction magazine 2020 Design Challenge is open to both students and professionals in the architecture and engineering disciplines.
 Employees of sponsors are not eligible.
 All entrants agree to be bound by the Official Rules.
 Each proposal is expected to fulfill the design criteria outlined in the Design Brief.

-The entry fee for the competition is $100 for students and $125 for professional teams or individual entrants who register before November 1, 2018; fee changes to $125 for students and $150 for professionals after November 1, 2018.
+The entry fee for the competition is $125 for students and $150 for professionals.

 Maximum Number of Entries